Fizzymatt/hackerbox_symfony_4_redis_cache/README.md

 ### Run the project using Redis caching ###

+NOTE: you will need a Redis instance for this

 Uncomment the **cache** section in the **config/packages/framework.yaml** file.

 Navigate to the project root and run the following command: